First Sub ohm Tank From Innokin – The iSub Tank

 Anyway that’s the tests in lab conditions which I suppose is good to see Innokin undertaking to show the product working.

-For me I don’t generally use tank cracking juices as my go to vapes although for this review I was using Coupe D’Etat from Colonel Boom which is listed as a tank cracker on their website.
+For me I don’t generally use tank cracking juices as my go to vapes although for this review I was using Punk Grenade by Riot Squad which is listed as a tank cracker on their website.

 Now I can’t of course speak for all juices and maybe I was just lucky but after 5 days and a few refills of this juice the iSub PC tank is showing no ill effect.
 Take that for what you will, I am not saying this tank will not have issues with certain juices, just my experience!

-As for flavor and vaopor volume I was very impressed with both when using with the MVP 3.
-The fruity, citrus flavor of Coup De’Tat was very clear and clean and was a pleasure to vape in the iSub Tank and the vapor volume produced was excellent.
+As for flavor and vaopour volume I was very impressed with both when using with the MVP 3.
+The fruity, citrus flavor of Coup De’Tat was very clear and clean and was a pleasure to vape in the iSub Tank and the vapour volume produced was excellent.

 The 0.5 Ohm Japanese cotton coils are recommended to be used between 20W-35W but this will change depending on the type and flavor of juice you are using so the sweet spot for you will differ to mine.